eliaskanakis/react-crud/README.md

 ## Install

-Copy the crud folder into a subfolder of src.
+Copy the src/crud folder into the src of your project.
 Dependencies:
 - React Bootstrap [https://react-bootstrap.github.io/](https://react-bootstrap.github.io/)